Maxene Magalona

 Maxene Sofia Maria Arroyo Magalona (born November 23, 1986) is a Filipino actress, model, host, and yoga instructor currently signed under ABS-CBN.
 A former talent of the GMA Artist Center, she was known for her portrayals of Donna Vallejo on Daddy Di Do Du (2001–2007) and Vivian Salvador on My Lover, My Wife (2011).
 After transferring to ABS-CBN, Magalona became known for her portrayal of Alex Acosta on Doble Kara (2015–2017).

 Early life

-Magalona was born in Bacolod, Negros Occidental, Philippines to rapper Francis Magalona and Pia Arroyo-Magalona.
+Maxene Sofia Maria Arroyo Magalona was born in Bacolod, Negros Occidental, Philippines to rapper Francis Magalona and Pia Arroyo-Magalona.
 Her grandparents are actors Pancho Magalona and Tita Duran, while her great-grandfather was former senator Enrique Magalona.
 She has five siblings, including actors Saab, Frank, Elmo, and Arkin.
 She graduated from the Ateneo de Manila University in 2010 with a Social Sciences degree.

 Career

 Starting career on ABS-CBN

 Her first show as a child was the ABS-CBN kiddie show Ang TV followed by 5 and Up.